cryptonetlab/retriev/PAPER.md

 ### Retrievability Deal:

 #### Create deal
 A client creates a  deal proposal (on-chain msg)  specifying:
 - The identifier of the file (or folder of files) that is the subject of the deal;
 - The  list of providers that can accept it;
+- The list of addresses that can later on send the "create appeal" transactions (after the proposal is accepted);
-- The `payment`: amount (in native tokens) paid by the client to the provider if the deal is not invalidated by an appeal (ie, deal ends with no slashing); at the moment of the proposal creation, the `payment` is "locked down" (ie, taken from the client's account and deposited to the smart contract); the proposal is valid only if `payment > 0`;
+- The `payment`: amount (in native tokens) paid by the client to the provider if the deal is not invalidated by an appeal (ie, deal ends with no slashing); at the moment of the proposal creation, the `payment` is "locked down" (ie, taken from the client's account and deposited to the smart contract); ~~the proposal is valid only if `payment > 0`;~~
 - The `duration`: for how long the deal is active, starting from when it is accepted (expressed in seconds); the proposal is valid only if `duration` is in a range specified by the smart contract code (see "protocol parameters" section).
 - The `collateral`: amount (in native tokens) required to be locked down from the provider account to accept the deal.

-The proposal is valid only if:
+Comment: In the current Client UI we designed two modes:
+- *Default mode*:  the UI sets the values for payment and collateral.
+In particular, for both the suggested value is `min_price * file_size *duration`.
+Then, the client can increase the two values as long as the following conditions are satisfied:
   - `payment` ≤ `collateral`
-  - `collateral` ≤ `slashing_multiplier` * `payment` (here `slashing_multiplier` is a protocol parameter, see "protocol parameters" section)
+  - `collateral` ≤ `max_rate` * `payment`.
+- *Expert mode*: the UI allows the client to choose any value for the payment and the collateral.

 A client can cancel a deal proposal at any time, and this action will unlock the `payment`.
 Moreover, a deal proposal has a timeout (currently set to 86400 seconds) after which it can not be accepted by providers anymore.